Whole wheat vs whole grain is an important subject for bakers and chiropractors.

-On the left, in the photograph above you can see the wheat wheat granules and the flour after it's been through our grinder; you'll notice the pale brown colour.
+On the left, in the photograph above you can see the wheat granules and the flour after it has been through our grinder; you will notice the pale brown colour.

-On the right is "wholemeal flour" but you'll see it's quite a different colour, nearly white.
-Up to twenty five percent of wheat has been removed, quite legally, presumably the germ and the bran, and the remainder is sold to us, masquerading as the real thing; but it's not.
+On the right is wholemeal flour but you will see it is quite a different colour, almost white.
+Nearly a half of the wheat has been removed, quite legally, presumably the germ and the bran, and the remainder is sold to us, masquerading as the real thing; but it is not.
+It is a counterfeit.

 Much of the goodness has been removed; that you can buy back from the health food store for a princely sum.

 Part of the reason they do this is because the fatty acids start going rancid once the grain has been cracked allowing oxygen in.
 Refining increases the shelf life.

 Is there a solution?
 Yes, there is but it comes at a price.
-Our Hawo electric flour mill is nearly twenty-five years old, and never given a hiccough.
+Our electric flour mill is nearly twenty-five years old, and never given a hiccough.

 Our Hawo wheat grinder is ancient now and it's worked for all that time producing for us genuine stone ground 100 percent wholewheat flour; it takes about two minutes to grind enough for a loaf of bread.

-Whilst that's happening, I'm busy preparing the rest of the ingredients.
+Whilst that is happening, I am busy preparing the rest of the ingredients.
 In all, it takes 6 minutes from beginning to end to make the bread dough, plus five hours of course for it to prove, rise and bake.

-Your wheat grinder isn't cheap, but it will eventually pay for itself.
-In South Africa the wheat grains cost R4 per kilogram, whereas the 75% so called wholewheat flour costs R12.
+Your wheat grinder is not cheap, but it will eventually pay for itself.
+In South Africa the whole grain cost R4 per kilogram, whereas the refined flour costs R12 from the supermarket.
 I expect the three times ratio is similar in your neck of the woods.